hanabi/hanabi.github.io/Reference.md

 ### The Safety Charm (Declined 5 Pull)

-- This convention only applies while players can initiate *5 Pulls*
+- This convention only applies in the *Low Score Phase*.
 - If a card could be freely gotten by initiating a *5 Pull*, it would be very strange if the *5 Pull* was declined and the card was directly touched as a 1-for-1.
-- When this occurs, this clue must have some other purpose - it should signal a *Charm* on the very next player.
+- When this occurs, this player is trying to communicate something deeper - a *Charm* on the very next player.
-- Since a *Fourth Finesse Position* card was played instead of the *First*, *Second*, or *Third*, the player who received the clue will know that their card is indeed playable, but that the unclued card directly to its left must be a 5, and that this was a *Declined 5 Pull*.
+- Normally, when an card is blind-played after an innocent-looking *Play Clue*, the clue receiver knows to not play that card anymore.
+In this situation, since the *Fourth Finesse Position* card was played instead of the *First*, *Second*, or *Third*, the clue receiver will know that their card is still playable **and** that the unclued card directly to its left must be a 5.
-- This untouched 5 is now globally known; everyone on the team should treat it as a 'touched' card moving forward.
+- This untouched 5 is now globally known; everyone on the team should treat it as a *Chop Moved* card.
 - For example, in a 4-player game:
+  - Red 1 is played on the stacks.
-  - It is the first turn and nothing is played on the stacks.
+  - It is the *Early Game* and the *Low Score Phase*.
-  - Alice clues blue to Cathy, touching a blue 1.
+  - Alice clues red to Cathy, touching a new red 2 on slot 2.
-  - Cathy hand is, from newest to oldest: red 5, blue 1, yellow 3, yellow 2.
+  - Cathy hand is, from newest to oldest: `blue 5, red 2, blue 3, blue 2`
-  - Bob sees that Alice could have cleanly *5 Pulled* Cathy's blue 1 (e.g. Donald has a closer-to-chop 5, and/or an available play clue).
+  - Bob sees that Alice could have cleanly *5 Pulled* Cathy's red 2.
+(It is globally known that Alice had another *Play Clue* to give, so a number 5 clue would not have been interpreted as a *5 Stall*.)
-  - Therefore, Bob knows that he's being called to blind-play a card... but from which slot?
+  - Bob knows that this signals a blind-play:
-    - A *First Finesse* play would look like a *Bluff* on blue 2 or 3
+    - A *First Finesse Position* blind-play would look like a *Bluff* on a red 2 or a red 3, which would be a lie.
-    - A *Second Finesse* play would look like a *5 Color Ejection*
+    - A *Second Finesse Position* blind-play would look like a *5 Color Ejection* on a red 5, which would be a lie.
-    - A *Third Finesse* play would look like a nonsensical *Unknown Trash Discharge*
+    - A *Third Finesse Position* blind-play would look like an *Unknown Trash Discharge* on a red 1, which would be a lie.
-   - Bob blind-plays his *Fourth Finesse Position* as a *Safety Charm*
+  - Thus, Bob knows that this must be a *Safety Charm*.
+He blind-plays his *Fourth Finesse Position*.
+It is a blue 1 and it successfully plays.
-   - From Cathy's perspective, she now knows this must still be the blue 1, but that her slot 1 is a 5 that could have been used for a *5 Pull*.
+  - Cathy knows that she must have the red 2.
+She also knows that her slot 1 card is a 5 that could have been used for a *5 Pull*.
+Cathy marks the 5 as being *Chop Moved* for later.
-- More examples of Safety Charms can be found [here](https://github.com/Zamiell/hanabi-conventions/blob/master/examples/Safety_Charm.md)
+- More examples of a *Safety Charm* can be found [here](https://github.com/Zamiell/hanabi-conventions/blob/master/examples/Safety_Charm.md).

 <br />

 ## Level 17 - Rarely Used Strategies - Ejection & Discharge Extensions